sctg-development/rust-photoacoustic/README.md

 The server hosts a static single-page application (SPA) developed using Vite and React 19.
 This SPA presents the analysis results in a clear, user-friendly interface.

 Key features:

 - **API-first design:** Enables easy integration with other applications or systems, allowing users to access analysis results programmatically.
+- **JWT authentication:** The API is secured with JWT authentication, ensuring that only authorized users can access the analysis results.
 - **Modern frontend:** The SPA uses the [sctg vite react auth0 template](https://github.com/sctg-development/vite-react-heroui-auth0-template) for rapid development and a polished user experience.

 This architecture ensures both interactive visualization and programmatic access to results.

 ### Used libraries

 - `cpal`: Audio input/output library for Rust
 - `rustfft`: Fast Fourier Transform library